obiba/mica-doc/web-user-guide/data-access-request.rst

       * Approved
       * Rejected
   * - Under Review
-    - | The request is being reviewed by the application officer.
-He can reopen, conditionally approve (if this state is activated), approve or reject the request.
+    - | The request is being reviewed by the application officer, who can reopen, conditionally approve (if this state is activated), approve or reject the request.
     - Submitted
     - * Opened
       * Approved